As Yogi Berra famously said, “It’s tough to make predictions, especially about the future.”

 Extending healthspans would solve the financial problems posed by demographic aging all over the world, and that will reduce domestic instability everywhere.
 When that will actually happen is another question, though.
 At this point, it’s impossible to predict with any accuracy.

 Hidden inside biotech laboratories, breakthroughs are happening right now that could allow it to happen very soon.
-My concern is that political forces, including international conflict, will interfere with the deployment of these revolutionary biotechnologies—but that’s not a prediction.
+My concern, though not my prediction per se, is that political forces, including international conflict, will interfere with the deployment of these revolutionary biotechnologies.

 — The Foreign-Policy Implications of Aging originally appeared at Mauldin Economics.